agale123/wisd/README.md

 to `0.896` without much change in the confusion matrix.
 When built on the full dataset, the resulting accuracy of the model was `0.900`.

+### Application to FAWSL

+After building the model, I was curious how specific it was to that particular tournament.
+I used data from the 2020/2021 FAWSL season and calculated the model accuracy in predicting whether those passes are completed.
+The model had an accuracy of `0.832` which is much worse than what we saw on the men's Euros, but not completely different.
+These two sets of games are also quite different because it is women's instead of men's and club play instead of an international tournament.
+To get the best results, a model would likely need to be built on a more similar set of data.
+So for the Women's Euros it would make sense to build the model on either the previous Euros or the Women's Champions League.

 ## Directory structure

 There is a notebooks directory with Jupyter notebooks used to explore and clean